drkvogel/url-status-monitor/notes/notes.md

 remember, OO JS...
 new Button()?
->The constructor function is JavaScript's version of a class.
+>The constructor function is JavaScript's version of a class

+3rd table to map lights to configs?

 ## defer